 E.SUN's due diligence procedures are as follows:

-E.SUN continuously develops its IT systems, optimizes operational processes, and integrates customer information to improve Customer Due Diligence (CDD) / Enhanced Due Diligence (EDD) operations.
+E.SUN continuously develops its IT systems, optimizes operational processes, and integrates customer information to improve CDD/EDD operations.
 Subsidiary E.SUN Bank has launched its self-developed CDD/EDD system, "Customer Due Diligence Platform (CAML)".
-CAML provides one-stop service for various due diligence scenarios, covering onboarding stage, ongoing stage and trigger events, with a view to increase the mastery of customers' identification.
-The platform allows employees to access up-to-date customer information as well as retained documents, and automatically integrates external public equity structure information to assist in identification of ultimate beneficial owners.
+CAML provides one-stop service for various CDD scenarios, covering onboarding stage, ongoing stage and trigger events, with a view to increase the mastery of customers' identification.
+The platform allows employees to access up-to-date customer information as well as retained documents, and provides online submission services for natural person customers during CDD.
 Subsidiary E.SUN Securities has also launched its self-developed "Account Review Platform" to complete account review operations and access up-to-date customer information and retained documents.

 When assessing customer risk, various factors such as background, industry, socioeconomic activity characteristics, region, organization type, and structure of non-natural person customers must be considered.
-This includes whether the customers are from high-risk money laundering and terrorism financing countries or industries prone to money laundering and terrorism financing.
 For customers identified as high risk or possessing specific high-risk factors, enhanced due diligence will be executed, including verification on the source of funds and wealth.
 The aforementioned customer transactions can only be undertaken with the approval of senior management.
-Moreover, transactions involving extremely high-risk jurisdictions such as Iran and DPRK are prohibited, nor are onboarding entity customers whose business involves certain virtual currency activities acceptable.
+Moreover, transactions involving extremely high-risk jurisdictions such as Iran and DPRK are prohibited.

-For due diligence measures of customers from "non-face-to-face" channels, E.SUN has both applied confirmation procedures equivalent to those for face-to-face customers, and adopted adequate measures to mitigate risk.
+For due diligence measures of customers from "non-face-to-face" channels, E.SUN has applied confirmation procedures equivalent to those for face-to-face customers and adopted adequate measures to mitigate risk.
 E.SUN Bank and E.SUN Securities provide specific, clear instructions for applying for digital bank accounts and online securities accounts on their official websites, including the required documents, application qualifications, and inquiry instructions on approval progress and supplementary document.
 Furthermore, both subsidiaries continually encourage customers to use online banking, mobile banking, or the "Personal Basic Information Update Platform (eKYC)" for online data updates to assist customers in completing account reviews.
-For entity customers, online data updates for account reviews are also available in 2023.

 E.SUN improves its watch list filtering operations through the continuous development of IT systems.
 E.SUN Bank has launched its self-developed "Name Screening System (SAML)".
-SAML enhances the update frequency of important sanction lists by directly connecting to relevant official websites, prevents duplicate case reviews, and increases matching accuracy with scanning engines utilizing big data and language analysis.
-In 2023, the system further integrates SWIFT message screening of overseas units.
-E.SUN Securities strengthens its efficiency and effectiveness of watch list filtering operations by utilizing the AML/CFT query system established by the Taiwan Depository & Clearing Corporation with the aid of Dow Jones Risk & Compliance database.
+SAML enhances the update frequency of important sanction lists by directly connecting to relevant official websites and prevents duplicate case reviews.
+The parameter setting and adopted watch lists are also continuously checked to ensure accuracy and efficiency.
+E.SUN Securities strengthens its efficiency and effectiveness of watch list filtering by utilizing the AML/CFT query system established by the Taiwan Depository & Clearing Corporation with the aid of Dow Jones Risk & Compliance database.

 To verify whether customers and the corresponding ultimate beneficial owner belong to PEP/RCA, identifications are conducted via IT systems with name list databases during specific events, including the establishment of business relationships, the addition of new relationships, regular reviews, and trigger event reviews.
 If confirmed as PEP/RCA, enhanced due diligence and strengthened transaction monitoring will be conducted.
 Verification on source of funds and wealth along with senior management approval are also required before proceeding.
 Moreover, high-risk PEP/RCA customers must undergo annual reviews, and related transactions will be subject to enhanced monitoring.

 In order to enhance operational efficiency and reduce the risk of manual error, E.SUN has self-developed Robotic Process Automation (RPA) programs to handle highly repetitive, routine tasks through automation or semi-automation.
 Machine learning models and platforms are also applied in practical scenarios, including adverse media collection, watch list filtering, and abnormal transaction detection, combined with business logic or manual operations to improve case review efficiency.
-Moreover, E.SUN has exploited the technology of Artificial Intelligence (AI) by integrating self-built model into the transaction monitoring system.
-To assist in case investigation and analyze of customer abnormal behaviors, Alert Model and Customer Cohort Model are developed and launched at the end of 2023.
+Moreover, subsidiary E.SUN Bank as self-developed its visualization module for transaction monitoring, enabling interactive cash flow visualization to assist in the identification of abnormal transactions.

 E.SUN maintains records and files related to the implementation of AML/CFT, as well as records and vouchers of customer transactions, for at least five years after the end of customer business relationships or temporary transactions.
 This is done to facilitate future inspections and inquiries, and to provide evidence of efforts in AML/CFT.